Quantum algorithm for estimating volumes of convex bodies: Introduction

 \subsection{Open questions}

 This work leaves several natural open questions for future investigation.
 In particular: \begin{itemize} \item Can we improve the complexity of our quantum volume estimation algorithm?
-The current gap between the upper bound $\tilde{O}(\querycost)$ and the lower bound $\Omega(\sqrt{n})$ is large; possible improvements might result from designing a shorter simulated annealing schedule, giving better analysis of the conductance of the hit-and-run walk, or even using other types of walks.
+The gap between the current upper and lower bounds in $n$ is large; possible improvements might result from designing a shorter simulated annealing schedule, giving better analysis of the conductance of the hit-and-run walk, or even using other types of walks.

 \item Can we prove better quantum query lower bounds on volume estimation?
 Note that classically there is an $\tilde{\Omega}(n^{2})$ query lower bound~\cite{rademacher2008dispersion}.

 \item Can we give faster quantum algorithms for volume estimation in some special circumstances?
 For instance, volume estimation of well-rounded convex bodies only takes $\tilde{O}(n^{3})$ classical queries~\cite{cousins2015bypassing} (see also \sec{classical-volume}), and the volume of polytopes with $m$ faces can be estimated with only $\tilde{O}(mn^{2/3})$ classical queries~\cite{lee2018convergence}.
 Specifically, it is a natural question to ask whether the ball walk in~\cite{cousins2015bypassing} or the Riemannian Hamiltonian Monte Carlo (RHMC) method in~\cite{lee2018convergence} can be implemented by continuous-space quantum walks (and their discretizations).